 Texas Council for the Social Studies hosts an annual 3 day fall conference for Texas educators with presentations covering the range of social studies subjects and grade levels.
 The Texas Council honors outstanding elementary, middle and secondary teachers who become nominees for the NCSS Outstanding Teacher Awards.
 The NOVA Award is given to an outstanding first or second year teacher.
 The council also honors outstanding leadership and service through the presentation of the Billy Sills Distinguished Service and Betty Barringer Award.

-To provide Texas educators with professional development, resources, and support to strengthen social studies education and engaged citizenship.
+To provide Texas educators with professional learning, resources and support to strengthen social studies education and civic participation.